ifm/ifm3d/doc/sphinx/content/manip_images/buffer_ids.md

 # Buffer types

-`ifm3d` supports multiple devices (O3R, O3D, O3X).
+`ifm3d` supports multiple device familes (O3R, O3D3xx, O3X1xx).

-Each device provides different types of data natively, and the `ifm3d` library add extra buffers for convenience.
+Each device natively provides different types of data, and the `ifm3d` library adds additional buffers for convenience.

 The tables below list all available buffer types and which device they apply to.
-We also specify if the data is provided directly by the device or calculated by `ifm3d`.
-This is important information when trying to work around bandwidth limitations.
+We also specify if the data is provided directly by the device, meaning it is streamed from the embedded device, or calculated by `ifm3d` API on the receiver device.
+This is important information to be considered when trying to work around bandwidth limitations and delays.

 In this tables, the NA abbreviation stands for "Not Applicable."